saurav-1999thakur/simpleCRUD/README.md

 # simpleCRUD
-the import sql in your local server.
+Import sql file in your local server like Xamp.

 first create a database folder, and put this file db_conn.php